Not-Cooper/Big-World/README.md

 # Big-World
 This is a game that was created in 48 hours for the GMTK game jam.
-This repository contains all of the logic and scripts (art not included as of yet).

 # So What Is It?
 Big World is a 2d physics based platformer where the player needs to navigate a number of levels by resizing the world and flinging themselves around.

 # How Do I Play?
-While you could pull the repository and build it yourself (you will need to create your own art for this), you could also visit my page on itch.io itch.io page: https://not-cooper.itch.io/big-world
+While you could pull the repository and build it yourself, you could also visit my page on itch.io itch.io page: https://not-cooper.itch.io/big-world